To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 12 courses

 Four courses in one Asian language.
-(Students exempted from this requirement by passing a proficiency test permitting them to enter the third year or above of an Asian language must still complete 12 courses including two courses in Chinese, Hindi, Japanese, or Vietnamese at a higher level.)
-The departmental introductory course: ASN 101 Foundations of Asian Civilizations; at least two core courses on Asia in the social sciences division; at least two core courses on Asia from the humanities division that are not language courses; at least two Asian Studies electives; and the departmental capstone course: ASN 401 Senior Colloquium.
+(Students exempted from this requirement by passing a proficiency test permitting them to enter the third year or above of an Asian language must still complete 10 courses including two courses in Chinese, Hindi, Japanese, Korean or Vietnamese at a higher level.)
+The departmental introductory course: ASN 101 Trekking Through Asia; at least two core courses on Asia in the social sciences division; at least two core courses on Asia from the humanities division that are not language courses; at least two Asian Studies electives; and the departmental capstone course: ASN 401 Senior Colloquium.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.
+At least two of the twelve courses must be at the 300 or 400 level.

 REQUIREMENTS FOR THE MINOR